 Shannon Gibney (2002 Graduate)

-(Picture courtesy of the NYT) Shannon Gibney's Young Adult novel HANK AARON'S DAUGHTER will be released by Land of Gazillion Adoptees Press in August 2014.
+(Picture courtesy of the NYT).
+Shannon Gibney's Young Adult novel Hank Aaron's Daughter will be released by Land of Gazillion Adoptees Press.
 A 2005 Bush Artist Fellow, her creative and critical work continue to appear in a variety of venues, most recently including Gawker, The Feminist Wire, The Crisis, Gazillion Voices, The Road Weeps Bulletin, and many others.
 Gibney is Professor of English and African Diaspora Studies at Minneapolis Community & Technical College.

-Katy Balma (2006 Graduate) Hometown: Harrisburg, Illinois.
-Pushcart Prize XXXVII (2013); International Publication Award, Atlanta Review (2010); Fulbright Grant (Spain, 2007-2008); Roy Battenhouse Memorial Award, National Society of Arts and Letters (Bloomington, Indiana chapter, 2004).
-Poetry in The 2River View, Atlanta Review, Booth, Crab Orchard Review, Crate, Cutbank, Drunken Boat, Mid-American Review, Prick of the Spindle, Puerto del Sol, Rattle, Salamander, Sixth Finch, storySouth, and The Cafe Review
+Recent publications include: Pushcart Prize XXXVII (2013); International Publication Award, Atlanta Review (2010); Fulbright Grant (Spain, 2007-2008); Roy Battenhouse Memorial Award, National Society of Arts and Letters (Bloomington, Indiana chapter, 2004).
+Poetry in The 2River View, Atlanta Review, Booth, Crab Orchard Review, Crate, Cutbank, Drunken Boat, Mid-American Review, Prick of the Spindle, Puerto del Sol, Rattle, Salamander, Sixth Finch, storySouth, and The Cafe Review.